Updated: 4 days ago

 Although the full prospectus is only available to serious partners and investors, a partial prospectus is now published here.
 It’s Lexington and Concord for Big Tech!
-Should we be surprised at the huge chronicle of 2018 failures in Big Tech?
+Should we be surprised at the blunders of Big Tech?

 We’re still stunned by the congressional hearings, witnessing the tech “masters of the universe” trying to get their heads out of their fantasy of binary and into the real-world impacts of it.

 Perhaps because Facebook “creator” Mark Zuckerberg may not have received enough attention from ladies in high school, he developed one of the creepiest bits of software ever published by brilliant Ivy League gentry: an app that allows students to rate the attractiveness of their fellow classmates.
 Talk about stereotypical: a nerd sitting creepily on the sidelines, obsessed with the “cool” chicks.

 His software affected immature cliques and permanently enshrined every impulsively moronic opinion about the sexual attractiveness of strangers!
 Classical aesthetics, and even common sense mantras like “beauty is in the eye of the beholder” can’t stop a neurotic, humanities-deficient STEM guy from expressing his failure to understand humanity in wickedly ignorant technology designs.

 And so Facebook’s overvaluation of populism was born, in creepy inadequacy.

 I guess since my parents and the Catholic Church taught me to respect women and pursue them as if they would be the mother of my future children, and I usually had access to women who wanted to date me.
 I didn’t suffer from Mark Zuckerberg’s pervy creepiness in his motivations to build social dysfunction software.